 Import Option: Append (Reuse Data)

-This option allows us to append the object, which creates a new set of data not connected to the original object’s file.
+This option appends the object, which creates a new set of data not connected to the original object’s file.
 With this option, any subsequent imports of the same object will be linked to each other.

 Miscellaneous Asset Browser Features